 2019 Talbot Connetable – Medium-bodied, forward and already showing earthy red fruits, spice and leafy aromas, the wine is soft, open and accessible, with a sweet red currant finish.
 This will be great to enjoy on release while waiting for the Grand Vin to develop.
 88-90 Pts

-If you have any question or comments, please feel free to post.
+If you have any questions or comments, please feel free to post.